-Malware is like that guy in the heist movies who cuts the chain link fence and holds it open for his criminal buddies to slip through.
-It can do quite a bit of damage on its own, but the more serious threat comes from what–and who–it allows access to.
-With more malware than legitimate software on the internet these days, it’s more important than ever to know how to recognize and avoid it.
-So without further ado, here’s some essential information for dealing with malware on your computer.
+Malware is unwanted software that is usually downloaded without your knowledge and can harm your computer or damage or expose your data and private information.
+But the more serious threat comes from what–and who–it allows access to.
+With more malware than legitimate software on the internet these days, it’s very important to know how to recognize and avoid it.
+Here’s some essential information for dealing with malware on your computer.

 The surest way to detect malware is to have a good antivirus program in place, but there’s also a nifty little website you can use to check on the validity of a program you don’t recognize.
 Should I Remove It? offers an easy way to search program names to reveal their true nature.

 How Do I Avoid Malware?